-The design of the refrigerated cabinet focuses primarily on the safe storage of food products requiring refrigeration.
+The design of the thaw cabinet focuses primarily on the safe thawing of frozen food products requiring refrigeration.
 In engineering, considerable attention was placed on not only its functionality, but also serviceability.

 The refrigeration system is a closed loop system.
 Barring a leak in the system, the addition of refrigerant will not be necessary.
 A periodic check of the refrigerant level, however, is recommended to insure that the system operates at the optimum level at which is was designed.